top of page

 I do feel the difference in my nervous system, it shows up in my digestion, and it shows up as anxiety.

-Is it in your shoulders?
+Is it on your shoulders?

-Does it sit in your low back?
+Does it sit in your lower back?

 Do you need to stop your day for headaches?